jgoodhcg/chorechart/README.md

  - [ ] chore page
    - [ ] list all chores from all households
    - [ ] copy chore
+ - [ ] renaming household page does not update selected house for roomate page

 #### migrations